ctyeong/OpticalFlows_HsAnts/README.md

 # Main Configurations for Recording

-1. A colony of 54 *Harpegnathos saltator* was recorded for 20 days by an overhead camera in a lab setting.
+1. A colony of 54 *Harpegnathos saltator* was recorded for 20 days by an overhead camera in a lab setting where the plastic arena was covered by a glass on the top.
+1. Not all ants are visible if some have gone to a chamber for food (crickets) led by a tunnel on the bottom.
 1. After Day 2, the whole colony was manipulated to be unstable by removing all recognized egg layers.
 1. A social tournament was observed to be initiated involving intensive, aggressive interactions among ants.
 1. Only little antagonistic behaviors were found on the last several days.